JeffersonLab/HPS-CODE/ANALYSIS/vertexing/README.md

 3. Merge with `mergeTrees.py -v file_vert.root file1_dq_tri.root file2_dq_tri.root`
 4. Cut down to a single trident candidate per event using `applyCut.py -t vertexing -mbv file_vertcuts.root file_vert.root`

-For SLIC output, only do steps 1 and 2.
+For SLIC output, only do steps 1 and 2 of the above.

 ## Radiative fraction
 The integrated luminosities of the MC samples are hard-coded in `radfrac.py`.